FinbarArgus/SmoothMuscleKnowledgeBase/README.md

 {Citation: FirstAuthorLastNameXXXXPaperFirstBigWord
-Type: Choose from [Modelling paper, experimental results, review]  *% Include more types if neccesary*
+Type: Choose from [Modelling paper, Unpublished Model, experimental results, review]  *% Include more types if neccesary*
 Animal: Rat *% the animals that the experiments are done on or the animals that the model is replicating.*
 CellType: choose from [vascular smooth muscle, airway smooth muscle, uterine smooth muscle, gut smooth muscle, other smooth muscle]
 Location: brain *% what organ or location of the body this dataset is from or which location the model is based on.*